sabinehutter/Automated-Note-Taker/README.md

   * [Questions](#questions)

   ## Installation
-    Run npm install then navigate to the Develop folder and run 'node app.js' to begin running the application.
-To run the test scripts open the Terminal for Development and run 'npm run test'
+    Run npm install then navigate to the Develop folder and run 'node server.js' to begin running the application.
+The application will then open on yuor local port 3000.

   ## Usage
-    This project uses Javascript, Node.js, Inquirer npm package, fs npm package, util npm package
+    This project uses Javascript, Node.js, fs npm package, util npm package, express.js, npm uuid package

   ## License
   MIT